Son of God: Baháʼí Faith

-In the writings of the Baháʼí Faith, the term "Son of God" is applied to Jesus, but does not indicate a literal physical relationship between Jesus and God, but is symbolic and is used to indicate the very strong spiritual relationship between Jesus and God and the source of his authority.
+In the writings of the Baháʼí Faith, the term "Son of God" is applied to Jesus, but does not indicate a literal physical relationship between Jesus and God.
+It is symbolic and is used to indicate the very strong spiritual relationship between Jesus and God and the source of his authority.
 Shoghi Effendi, the head of the Baháʼí Faith in the first half of the 20th century, also noted that the term does not indicate that the station of Jesus is superior to other prophets and messengers that Baháʼís name Manifestation of God, including Buddha, Muhammad and Baha'u'llah among others.
 Shoghi Effendi notes that, since all Manifestations of God share the same intimate relationship with God and reflect the same light, the term Sonship can in a sense be attributable to all the Manifestations.

 Christianity

 In Christianity, the title "Son of God" refers to the status of Jesus as the divine son of God the Father.
 It derives from several uses in the New Testament and early Christian theology.
 The term is used in all four gospels, the Acts of the Apostles, and the Pauline and Johannine literature.

 Another interpretation stems from the Judaic understanding of the title, which describes all human beings as being Sons of God.
 In parts of the Old Testament, historical figures like Jacob and Solomon are referred to as Sons of God, referring to their descent from Adam.
-Biblical scholars use this title as a way of affirming Jesus' humanity, that he is fully human as well as fully God.
+Biblical scholars use this title as a way of affirming Jesus' humanity, that he is fully human, but also sent from his father who is God almighty alone as mentioned in John 3:16.

 Islam

-In Islam, Jesus is known as Īsā ibn Maryam (عيسى بن مريم), and is understood to be a prophet and messenger of God (Allah) and al-Masih, the Arabic term for Messiah (Christ), sent to guide the Children of Israel (banī isrā'īl in Arabic) with a new revelation, the al-Injīl (Arabic for "the gospel").
+In Islam, Jesus is known as Īsā ibn Maryam (عيسى بن مريم), and is understood to be a prophet and messenger of God (Allah) and al-Masih, the Arabic term for Messiah (Christ), sent to guide the tribe of Israel (banī isrā'īl in Arabic) with a new revelation, the al-Injīl (Arabic for "the gospel").

 Islam rejects any kinship between God and any other being, including a son.
 Thus, rejecting the belief that Jesus is the begotten son of God, God himself or another god.
 As in Christianity, Islam believes Jesus had no earthly father.
 In Islam Jesus is believed to be born due to the command of God "be".
 God ordered the angel Jibrīl (Gabriel) to "blow" the soul of Jesus into Mary and so she gave birth to Jesus.